| Preparing for the Fossils workshop - Years

 classrooms.

-and at least 1 adult to assist me (or 2 to do it yourselves).
+and at least 2 adults.
 Please be

 aware that 4m is quite high, and anyone climbing up stepladders to